 }

-The main() method in Java doesn’t return any data because it is declared with a void return type.
+Java's main() method doesn't return any data because we declare it with a void return type.

 class X{